Below are 8 reasons why jewellery is still the perfect gift, and why women still love receiving it!

-A gift of jewellery is often chosen thoughtfully, with the recipient’s personal tastes in mind.
-For this reason, jewellery tends to retain a sense of sentimentality.
+Jewellery is a thoughtful gift.
+It sends a message of love, connection, and admiration to the gift receiver.
+It holds the recipient’s personal tastes in mind, but also shows the longevity of that special connection to the giver.
+For this reason, jewellery tends to retain a sense of sentimentality in our hearts.
 When it’s gifted from a partner, friend or family member, it becomes meaningful (more meaningful than that toaster oven your husband gave you last Christmas!).
 Truth be told, jewellery’s lack of functionality is precisely what makes it so special!
-Wearing the gifted piece reminds the wearer that they are loved and that someone was thinking about them.
+Wearing the gifted piece reminds the wearer that they are loved and that someone is thinking of them.

 3. It offers self-confidence